 1,237 Steps to the Tiger Cave Temple

-Tiger Cave Temple is not for the faint-hearted but it’s a feat you can be proud of if you accomplish it.
-Taking 1,237 (about 60 floors) in the weather of Thailand is not something everyone can do, but it helps if you take your time.
+Tiger Cave Temple is not for the faint-hearted, but it’s a feat you can be proud of if you accomplish it.
+Taking 1,237 (about 60 floors) in Thailand’s weather is not something everyone can do, but it helps if you take your time.
 It’s something of a spiritual journey too.
 You are rewarded with amazing views over Krabi and a sense of accomplishment once you get to the top.

 If you decide to do it, though, make sure you take enough water with you.
 Go there in the evening and try to catch the cloudy weather too.